bravesheep/crudify-bundle/src/Bravesheep/CrudifyBundle/Resources/doc/config.md

                         title: ~ # Will be determined using the column name by default
                         type: ~
-                        path: ~ # Determined using the column name by default, false to ignore the column in the query column.from.other.table: type # You may use columns from joinable entities
+                        path: ~ # Determined using the column name by default, false to ignore the column in the query
+                        sortable: ~ # If null, will try to determine whether a column is sortable automatically, otherwise indicate using a bool column.from.other.table: type # You may use columns from joinable entities
             # If create and update use the same form, you may optionally use form: 'form_type' instead
             form: